mrk-its/bevy_webgl2/README.md

 # WebGL2 rendering backend for Bevy game engine

 **bevy_webgl2** is external pluging for Bevy providing WebGL2 rendering backend on wasm target.

-## Running examples

-Take a look on prebuilt [examples](http://mrk.sed.pl/bevy-showcase/#contributors) in your browser and build them yourself:
+To see it in action take a look on live [examples](http://mrk.sed.pl/bevy-showcase/#contributors)

+## Building examples

 ### Prerequisites